ttshiz/CS539_Fall_Prediction/README.md

 To run the logistic regression  run python3 log_reg.py in the same directory where preprocess.py was run.

-There are comments in the code that can be toggled to vary the level of verbosity, among other quality of life things.
+There are comments in the code that can be toggled to vary the level of verbosity, among other quality of life things, and the files util.py and load_data.py provide helper functions and utilities for the other files.

 ## Future Work
 Since, of the publicly available datasets, the majority of the datasets are not very large.
 Thus, the first step of the project will be finding the subset of the datasets: DLR, MobiAct, TST Fall detection, tFall, UR Fall Detection, Cogent Labs, Gravity Project, Graz, UMAFall, SisFall, and UniBiB SHAR that is most compatible with both each other and the goals of the project.